microcks/microcks.io/content/documentation/explanations/monitoring.md

 ## Technical metrics

 For Technical metrics, Microcks components expose [Prometheus](https://prometheus.io) endpoints that can be scraped to collect technical metrics.
-That way you ca neasily integrate Microcks monitoring into any modern monitoring stack with [Alert Manager](https://prometheus.io/docs/alerting/latest/alertmanager/) or [Grafana](https://grafana.com/grafana/).
+That way you can easily integrate Microcks monitoring into any modern monitoring stack with [Alert Manager](https://prometheus.io/docs/alerting/latest/alertmanager/) or [Grafana](https://grafana.com/grafana/).

 Two different endpoints are available: